• (314) 338-8865

 • Google Keyword Planner: Google Keyword Planner is a free tool that helps advertisers research and analyze keywords for their search engine marketing campaigns.
 It allows users to generate keyword ideas based on relevant terms and phrases related to their products, services, or target audience.

-• Google Trends: Google Trends allows you to track how often people are searching for a particular keyword.
+• Google Trends: Google Trends allows you to track how often people search for a particular keyword.
 You can use this information to determine if people are still interested in that keyword.
 If the interest goes down, it’s an indicator that you may not want to spend money on ads for that keyword.

 Optimize Your Landing Pages

 Landing pages are essential for catching the eye of potential buyers and keeping their attention on your brand.
 With a landing page, users should understand what you want them to do with the information provided.
 Additionally, it should relate to what they’re looking for.
-The ultimate goal of a landing page should be to gather their contact information so your sales reps can reach out and explore how your business can provide relief to their pain points.
+The ultimate goal of a landing page should be to gather their contact information so your sales reps can reach out and explore how your business can relieve their pain points.

 Write Compelling Ad Copy